A quick and easy pasta tossed in a light and creamy lemon sauce, this Lemon Ricotta Pasta will be a hit!

 - Lemon juice & zest - or 1 whole lemon, zested and juiced

-This recipe is the best as-is, except for a few substitutions, so do your best to grab all of the ingredients as directed (I promise it will be worth it!).
+This recipe is the best as-is, so do your best to grab all of the ingredients as directed (I promise it will be worth it!).

 If you don't have or can't find pancetta, however, you can substitute the same amount of cubed guanciale sausage or ¼" sliced pieces of uncured bacon.